mdn/content/files/en-us/web/api/document/caretpositionfrompoint/index.md

 Click in the **Lorem ipsum ...** paragraph before or after the shadow DOM text to insert a line break at the point where you click.
 Note that in this case the log shows you have selected a `TEXT_NODE`, the offset, and a fragment of the selected node with a `^` character at the offset.

-Initially the shadow root is not passed to `caretPositionFromPoint()`, so if you click on the text _I'm in the shadow DOM_ the returned caret position node is the parent node of the host, at the offset of the shadow root.
+Initially the shadow root is not passed to `caretPositionFromPoint()`, so if you click on the text "I'm in the shadow DOM", the returned caret position node is the parent node of the host, at the offset of the shadow root.
 The line break therefore gets added before the node rather than the point you selected.
 Note that the caret position node in this case has the type `ELEMENT_NODE`.

 If you click the "Add shadow" button, the shadow root is passed to `caretPositionFromPoint()`, so the returned caret position is the specific selected node within the shadow DOM.
-This makes the shadow DOM text behave just like the other paragraph text.
+This makes the shadow DOM text behave like the other paragraph text.

 {{EmbedLiveSample('Split text nodes at caret positions in a Shadow DOM','100%','400px')}}